 Grafting is one of the key technologies to overcome the obstacles of continuous cropping, and improve crop yield and quality.
 However, the symbiotic incompatibility between rootstock and scion affects the normal growth and development of grafted seedlings after survival.

-The specific molecular regulation mechanism of graft is still largely unclear.
+The specific molecular regulation mechanism of graft incompatibility is still largely unclear.
 In a study, appearing in Horticulture Research, researchers found that IAA-miR164a-NAC100L1 module induced callose deposition to mediate the symbiotic incompatibility of cucumber/pumpkin grafted seedlings.

 The incompatible combination (IG) grafting interface accumulated more callose, and the activity of callose synthase (CmCalS1) and IAA content were significantly higher than those in compatible combination (CG).